Gustav Forsling

-Gustav Forsling (born 12 June 1996) is a Swedish professional ice hockey defenceman for the Florida Panthers of the National Hockey League (NHL).
+Gustav Forsling (born 12 June 1996) is a Swedish professional ice hockey player who is a defenceman for the Florida Panthers of the National Hockey League (NHL).
 Forsling was selected by the Vancouver Canucks in the fifth round (126th overall) of the 2014 NHL entry draft, but did not play for the team.
 He previously played for the Chicago Blackhawks.
 Forsling won back-to-back Stanley Cup championships with the Panthers in 2024 and 2025.

 Playing career

 A product of Linköpings HC, Forsling made his senior Swedish Hockey League (SHL) debut with the club during the 2014–15 SHL season.
 After his selection by the Vancouver Canucks in the 2014 NHL entry draft, Forsling's NHL rights were traded to the Chicago Blackhawks in exchange for Adam Clendening on 29 January 2015.

 On 11 May 2016, he signed a three-year contract with the Chicago Blackhawks.
 He made the Blackhawks' opening night roster to begin his first North American season in 2016–17.
 On 13 November, Forsling scored his first NHL goal in a 3–2 win against the Montreal Canadiens.
 He was later reassigned to AHL affiliate, the Rockford IceHogs on 6 January 2017.

 On 24 June 2019, Forsling was traded by the Blackhawks, along with Anton Forsberg to the Carolina Hurricanes in exchange for Calvin de Haan and Aleksi Saarela.
 On 16 July, he was re-signed to a one-year contract by the Hurricanes.
 During the 2020 off-season, on 24 October 2020, Forsling signed a one-year contract with Carolina.

 On 8 January 2021, Forsling was placed on waivers by the Hurricanes prior to the delayed 2020–21 season.
 The following day, he was subsequently claimed by the Florida Panthers.
 On 15 July, the Panthers signed Forsling to a three-year, $8 million contract extension.

 On 7 March 2024, Forsling was signed to an eight-year, $46 million contract extension by the Panthers.
 Forsling earned his first Stanley Cup championship when the Panthers won the seventh game of the Stanley Cup Final against the Edmonton Oilers on 24 June.
-In the following season, Forsling earned his second consecutive Stanley Cup championship as the Panthers returned to the Stanley Cup Finals for a third straight year, defeating the Edmonton Oilers for a second straight year in six games.
+In the following season, Forsling earned his second consecutive Stanley Cup championship as the Panthers returned to the Stanley Cup Final for a third straight year, defeating the Edmonton Oilers for a second straight year in six games.